nmorey/rsyncd-wg/README.md

 This will transfer the files from `/path/to/your/files/` on your local machine to the `/data/backups` directory inside the container.

-Note: internally, the container uses a backupuser with uid/gid=1000.
+Note: unless HOST_UID and HOST_GID are specified, the container uses a backupuser with uid/gid=1000.
 Thus the volumes mapped from hosts needs to be writable by uid=1000.